-- Do supplements for joint pain and joint health work?
+- Do glucosamine, chondroitin, boswellia and other supplements for joint pain and joint health work?
 Several dietary supplement ingredients may help reduce joint pain (particularly of the knee or hands, but not the back or hip) due to osteoarthritis (worn joints), although the evidence is not overwhelming (see What It Does).
 As noted below, ConsumerLab.com tested the quality of products containing one or more of these ingredients.

 - Which joint health supplements are best?
 Several products failed to provide the amounts of ingredients listed on their labels (see What CL Found).
 Products that passed tests for quality are noted as "Approved" in the Results Table below.
 Approved products that also provided high-quality ingredients at lowest cost — indicating superior value, were selected as CL's Top Picks).